top of page

 Education:

-Perry Meigs earned her Bachelor of Fine Arts from the prestigious Rhode Island School of Design.
-She further honed her painting skills, earning a Master's of Fine Art from the California Institute for the Arts and developing a unique style as a studio artist.
+Perry Meigs earned her Bachelor of Fine Arts from the Rhode Island School of Design.
+She further honed her painting skills, earning a Master's of Fine Arts from the California Institute of the Arts and developing a unique style as a studio artist.
 Perry draws inspiration from various sources, blending traditional techniques with contemporary art to create work that reflects her deep understanding of art history while pushing the boundaries of painting as a medium.

 Exhibitions & Awards: